vaadin/addressbook-portlet/README.md

 Before the portlet application can be run, it must be deployed to a portal.
 We currently support [Apache Pluto](https://portals.apache.org/pluto/).
-The easiest way to try out your application is to run a Maven goal which starts an embedded Tomcat 8 serving the Pluto Portal driver:
+The easiest way to try out your application is to run a Maven goal which downloads and starts an embedded Tomcat 8 serving the Pluto Portal driver:

-`mvn package cargo:run -Pdemo,production`
+`mvn package cargo:run -Pautosetup,production`

 Visit http://localhost:8080/pluto, and log in as `pluto`, password `pluto`.